-Plants, Trees, Weeds, Wildlife 2 2 4 Children Group Leaders Parents / Guardians Risk of death or serious injury from falling branches / trees Climbing, falling Risk of ill health from: Allergic reaction, stings from nettles, poisonous plants, irritation to skin, ingestion of berries causing ill health etc. • Tree safety management plan in place around the Zoo to manage dead or diseased trees.
+Plants, Trees, 2 2 4 Children • Tree safety management plan in Group leaders are 1 2 2 lants, Trees, 2 2 Veeds, Wildlife 4 Children Group Leaders Parents / Guardians Risk of death or serious injury from falling branches / trees Climbing, falling Risk of ill health from: Allergic reaction, stings from nettles, poisonous plants, irritation to skin, ingestion of berries causing ill health etc. Tree safety management plan in place around the Zoo to manage dead or diseased trees.
 Vegetation around the zoo is managed - to remove poisonous plants such as giant hogweed and to manage stinging nettles, brambles etc. in public areas.
 Guests must not touch wildlife; responsible adults must remove children in their care and alert team member to any wildlife issues such as birds or snakes.
-Group Leaders to supervise and ensure trees and bushes are not being climbed and that children are not picking or eating wild fruit or berries from the trees. • Group leaders are responsible for ensuring adequate supervision is provided at all times.
-Group Leader to seek first aid assistance if required and report and accidents while at the Zoo.
-Group Leader to brief children on acceptable behaviour for safety.
-All group organisers should undertake their own risk assessment for the visit.
-1 2 2
+Group Leaders to supervise and ensure trees and bushes are not being climbed and that children are not picking or eating wild fruit or berries from the trees. responsible for ensuring adequate supervision is provided at all times.
+2 2

 Ponds, Watercourses Children Group Leaders Parents / Guardians Risk of death or serious injury from: Drowning Risk of ill health from: Bacteria, blue green algae bloom Pond areas are fenced.
 Waterplay activity has no standing water which could cause a risk of drowning.
 Life Rings are provided in pond areas.
 No water features pose a risk Group leaders are responsible for ensuring adequate supervision is provided at all times.
 Natural water course / swales and ditches are not fully fenced or only have standoff fencing.
 Group Leaders are responsible for ensuring adequate supervision is provided at all times to keep children away from these areas.
 Group Leader to brief children on acceptable behaviour for safety.
-All group organisers should undertake their own risk Insect bites / stings 2 2 4 Children Group Leaders Parents / Guardians Risk of death or serious injury from: Anaphylaxis Risk of ill health from: Anxiety, panic, phobia Pest control contract in place.
+All group organisers should undertake their own risk assessment for the visit.
+Insect bites / stings 2 2 Children Group Leaders Parents / Guardians Risk of death or serious injury from: Anaphylaxis Risk of ill health from: Anxiety, panic, phobia Pest control contract in place.
 Pest control will treat and remove wasp nests if identified Wasp traps installed around the Zoo as needed Treatment of oak trees for OPM.
-In the event OPM is identified trees / areas will be segregated and appropriate action taken First aiders and first aid equipment on site with first aid room assessment for the visit.
-Group leaders are responsible for ensuring adequate supervision is provided at all times.
+In the event OPM is identified trees / areas will be segregated and appropriate action taken First aiders and first aid equipment on site with first aid room Group leaders are responsible for ensuring adequate supervision is provided at all times.
 Group Leaders should be aware of children or adults in their group with allergies and take appropriate action i.e Epi Pen Training, Histamines being carried.
 All group organisers should undertake their own risk assessment for the visit.

-Adverse weather 2 2 4 Children Group Leaders Parents / Guardians Risk of serious injury from: Lighting Slips Risk of ill health from: Sunburn Hypothermia Hyperthermia Sunstroke, dehydration fainting Certain attractions and play equipment are weather dependant and will be closed if deemed to be unsafe.
+Adverse weather 2 2 2 4 Children Group Leaders Parents / Guardians Risk of serious injury from: Lighting Slips Risk of ill health from: Sunburn Hypothermia Hyperthermia Sunstroke, dehydration fainting Certain attractions and play equipment are weather dependant and will be closed if deemed to be unsafe.
 ROSPA 30/30 will be applied.
 Buildings are provided for shelter.
 Group Leader must brief attendees on appropriate clothing for conditions and time of year; they should have sufficient protection for all types of weather.
 Activity locations may be changed to reduce risk of exposure to adverse weather.
-Drinking water bottle fill stations available onsite Group leaders are responsible for ensuring adequate supervision is provided at all times.
-Correct clothing for expected weather conditions to be worn.
-Sensible non-slip footwear advised.
-Ensure adequate hydration maintained.
-Sun block advised for strong sunlight.
-Group Leader should recommend - For inclement weather children must be adequately dressed in a waterproof coat and Wellingtons/ sturdy footwear.
+Drinking water bottle fill stations available onsite Group Leader stould recommend - For inclement weather children must be adequately dressed in a waterproof coat and Wellingtons/ sturdy footwear.
 In hot weather we advise sunhats and sun cream be worn at all times.
 All group organisers should undertake their own risk assessment for the visit.
-1 2 2 ----------------- --- --- --- -- -- --- --- ---
+1 2 2 ----------------- ----- ----- -- --- --- --- ---